kevinyswong/kevinyswong.github.io/index.md

 Giacometti created sculptures of the walking man, as towering as they are thin—the walking man standing tall and confident, hurried in his stride, too busy to pause at the mirror to see his own emptiness and insubstantial being, just one passing evening wind.
-So too, Gao Xingjian painted silhouettes of vague, isolated wanderers placed in a ghostly, intangible, shifting, empty landscape, pieces whose brushstrokes breathe fading life yet whose poignant weight carries the same tone as Bergman's THE SEVENTH SEAL in which Man can
+So too Gao Xingjian painted silhouettes of vague, isolated wanderers placed in a ghostly, intangible, shifting, empty landscape, pieces whose brushstrokes breathe fading life yet whose poignant weight carries the same tone as Bergman's THE SEVENTH SEAL in which Man can